 - Requiring a laptop and mobile device of all entering students no later than fall 2016 and assuring that faculty members have access to similar kinds of devices to enable them to prepare and deliver quality academic content;

-- Establishing a College-relevant policy to refresh technology;
+- Establishing a University-relevant policy to refresh technology;

 - Work with enrollment management, bursar and health and safety to develop policies and procedures for a paperless office;